wethod/learning-center-staging/content/pipeline/index.md

 {{< img-center src="/uploads/2017/05/25/projects.png" >}}

 ### Advenced Search

+If you need to search for a project, you just need to type the keywords on the top of the section.

+In the case in which you need a more specific and advanced search, there are some Search Operators that can help you!

-Which project are you loking for?   |   Advanced Search
+If you want to search a project from  |  Search Operators
 ------------ | -------------
-If you want to search a project from the Name  | project: project’s name
+the Name   |   project: project’s name its ID       |    id: project’s id its Value    |    value: project’s value the Project Type |  type: project’s type the Probability  |  prob: project’s probability the Start Date  |  start: month year the End Date   |   end: month year its Budget Status |  status: draft/0 , approval/1, approved/2 its Invoice Plan Status |   plan: auto/0, manual/1 its Invoice Plan Offset |    offset: on, off
+the Client Name |    client: client’s name the Client PO  |       po: client’s PO the PM Name or Surname  |   pm: pm’s name the Account Name or Surname  |   account: account’s name/surname the Program Name  |   program: program’s name

 ### Invoice Plan